Yggdrasill7D6/ASE_Submit/README.md

 (5) OpenAI_Detect.ipynb: Implementation for GPT-3.5 Turbo and GPT_4o, requirements: OpenAI package installed, detail instructions included in the jupytern notebook

 ## 3 Experimental Results Summary
-In folder "experiment/", files should be:
+In folder "experiment/", subfolders should be:
-(1)
+(1) svm: validation results as shown in Table 4 in the paper (2) pretrained: validation results as shown in Table 4 in the paper (3) OpenAI: validation results as shown in Table 5 and 7 in the paper